-When you do have unavoidable responsibilities, do yourself a solid and don’t wait until the last minute.
+Procrastinating: When you do have unavoidable responsibilities, don’t wait until the last minute.
 Procrastination now will mean stress later, as you try to rush through an assignment or end up bringing work home with you.
 Do anything you can in advance.
 Seriously, future you will be so grateful.

 Tips to Reduce Stress